Apollo982/dotfiles/README.md

 * Music Player: [Kew](https://github.com/ravachol/kew)(Default Configuratiion)
 * Drawing Tablet Driver: OpenTabletDriver (Config is intended for osu, not drawing.
 Mainly saving it here for personal use)

-If any configs arent included, then I am likely using a defauly Catppuccin Port
+If any configs arent included, then I am likely using a default Catppuccin Port